warmcat/libwebsockets/README.coding.md

 dead connection will never become writeable.
 To cover that, you can use TCP keepalives (see later in this document) or pings.

+@section gzip Serving from inside a zip file

+Lws now supports serving gzipped files from inside a zip container.
+Thanks to Per Bothner for contributing the code.

+This has the advtantage that if the client can accept GZIP encoding, lws can simply send the gzip-compressed file from inside the zip file with no further processing, saving time and bandwidth.

+In the case the client can't understand gzip compression, lws automatically decompressed the file and sends it normally.

+Clients with limited storage and RAM will find this useful; the memory needed for the inflate case is constrained so that only one input buffer at a time is ever in memory.

+To use this feature, ensure LWS_WITH_ZIP_FOPS is enabled at CMake (it is by default).

+`libwebsockets-test-server-v2.0` includes a mount using this technology already, run that test server and navigate to http://localhost:7681/ziptest/candide.html

+This will serve the book Candide in html, together with two jpgs, all from inside a .zip file in /usr/[local/]share-libwebsockets-test-server/candide.zip

+Usage is otherwise automatic, if you arrange a mount that points to the zipfile, eg, "/ziptest" -> "mypath/test.zip", then URLs like `/ziptest/index.html` will be servied from `index.html` inside `mypath/test.zip`

 @section frags Fragmented messages